Technology Companies Lay Off Employees Due to AI and Efficiency

 An “obsession” with efficiency and the emergence of artificial intelligence (AI) are among the forces driving the new rounds of layoffs at technology companies since the start of the year, experts have said.
-On Jan 9, there was a 10 per cent cut of its contractors for the company running language-learning application Duolingo, and it said that AI was part of the reason.
+On Jan 9, language-learning application Duolingo retrenched 10 per cent of its contractors, saying that AI was part of the reason.
 This was followed by livestreaming platform Twitch announcing a cut of 500 people, or 35 per cent of its workforce.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: TODAYonline » / 🏆 1. in SG